 - 50 g cocoa powder 24p

-- Place the chocolate in a large bowl.
+- Break up the chocolate and place in a large bowl with the Buttery.

 - Meanwhile, bring the cream to the boil and then pour it over the chocolate.